Our Christian Values

 "Together We Thrive"

 Pupils know that we are a Church of England Primary School and how this makes our school unique.
-The children talk about our school REFLECT values, link them to Bible stories and explain how they apply them to their learning and wider life.
+The children talk about our school REFLECT Christian values, link them to Bible stories and explain how they apply them to their learning and wider life.

 We celebrate our Christian Values through weekly certificates, Christian Value class charts (where the children acknowledge other children who have demonstrated one of our Christian Values during lessons) and through raffle tickets (where the children and staff acknowledge other children who have demonstrated one of our Christian Values during break times).
+Our Christian Values are also intrinsicly linked to our behaviour policy and conversations between adults and children (and often between children and children) centering on the Christian Value that is (or isn't) being shown and positive changes that can be made.

 Christian Ethos